7 Must Have Kitchen Upgrades

 4. Recover the Cabinetry

 Cabinetry, like appliances, can really date your kitchen and detract from its appeal.
-In the past, updating the look required you to completely remove the structures then replace with new items.
+In the past, updating the look required you to completely remove the structures then replace them with new items.
 Thankfully, today more options exist that make it look like you have brand new cabinets.

 With the right prep-work, it’s possible to paint the existing cabinets.
 You can add a rustic look with an antique finish, look high-end with a glossy black, or go traditional with an easy brown.
 The right paint will withstand the kitchen’s potential dampness, its occasional brush with a nearby appliance, and constant opening and closing.
 Today’s paints are also easier to apply and keep clean than ever.